mozilla/standards-positions/README.md

 These positions will be based on our best assessment of the current state of the specification and the potential for it to benefit our users and the web as a whole.
 We consider the intended purpose and the design fundamentals of each specification.
-Incomplete documentation, minor issues, or lack interoperability testing are not reasons for a negative position, provided that intent is clear.
+Incomplete documentation, minor issues, or lack of interoperability testing are not reasons for a negative position, provided that intent is clear.

 We might also use the following labels for specifications where we do not have enough information or